-- 200. The ExpressVote Ballots are not bound together in books. - 201.
-The ExpressVote XL ballots are loose sheets of paper.13 - 202.
-Binding ballots in books is an important security measure to prevent ballot theft, loss, and fraud. - 203.
-The Pennsylvania Election Code specifies many procedures and requirements to ensure strict ballot inventory control.
-See 25 P.S. § 2971 (requiring county board to keep records of ballots printed and furnished, as well as unused ballots and cancelled ballots); 25 P.S. § 3154(c) (requiring county board to publicly account for extra official ballots); 25 P.S. § 3031.13 (requiring polling places using electronic voting system ballot cards for district tabulation to report, at the close of the polls, "the number of such ballots issued to electors" and to reconcile the ballot count with the numbered list of voters); 25 P.S. § 3059 ("No https://www.legis.state.pa.us/cfdocs/legis/li/uconsCheck.cfm?yr=2019&sessInd=0&act=94 (last visited December 2019).

-13 When the Petition was submitted, the ballot cards used by the ExpressVote XL also lacked serially-numbered, perforated stubs.
-On November 27, 2019 the Governor of Pennsylvania signed 2019 Act 94 which removed the requirement for perforated stubs, but left the binding requirement unchanged.
-See official ballot shall be taken from any book of ballots, except by an election officer or clerk when a person desiring to vote has been found to be a qualified elector entitled to vote.
+229. The Pennsylvania Election Code specifies many procedures and requirements to ensure strict ballot inventory control.
+See 25 P.S. § 2971 (requiring county board to keep records of ballots printed and furnished, as well as unused ballots and cancelled ballots); 25 P.S. § 3154(c) (requiring county board to publicly account for extra official ballots); 25 P.S. § 3031.13 (requiring polling places using electronic voting system ballot cards for district tabulation to report, at the close of the polls, "the number of such ballots issued to electors" and to reconcile the ballot count with the numbered list of voters); 25 P.S. § 3059 ("No official ballot shall be taken from any book of ballots, except by an election officer or clerk when a person desiring to vote has been found to be a qualified elector entitled to vote.
 Not more than one ballot shall be removed at any one time or given to an elector, except in the case of a spoiled ballot as provided by this act.").

-- 204. The reason for these procedures and requirements to strictly control the ballot inventory, and to be accountable for every official ballot issued in an election, is to protect the integrity of the election. - 205.
-Bound ballots are less likely to be inadvertently misplaced or lost than unbound ballots. - 206.
-Bound ballots make it less likely a voter will be given more than one ballot than unbound ballots. - 207.
-Bound ballots are less easily stolen and removed from the polling place than unbound ballots. - 208.
-A stolen ballot could be used to create forged ballots. - 209.
-A stolen ballot could be marked with preferred votes and another voter could be induced or coerced into casting it. - 210.
-If the paper evidence of the election is to be considered trustworthy, it must be demonstrated that no paper evidence has been added or removed. - 211.
-The inability to control and reconcile the ballot inventory in an election casts doubt on the election results.
+230. The reason for these procedures and requirements to strictly control the ballot inventory, and to be accountable for every official ballot issued in an election, is to protect the integrity of the election.

+231. Bound ballots are less likely to be inadvertently misplaced or lost than unbound ballots.

+232. Bound ballots make it less likely a voter will be given more than one ballot than unbound ballots.

+233. Bound ballots are less easily stolen and removed from the polling place than unbound ballots.

+234. A stolen ballot could be used to create forged ballots.

+235. A stolen ballot could be marked with preferred votes and another voter could be induced or coerced into casting it.

+236. If the paper evidence of the election is to be considered trustworthy, it must be demonstrated that no paper evidence has been added or removed.

+237. The inability to control and reconcile the ballot inventory in an election casts doubt on the election results.